chaitalipawarr/welt-coding-challenge/task-2/README.md

-# Getting Started with Create React App
+# Getting Started with Article Teasers App

 This project displays article teaser list using given endpoints.
 This app has few unit test cases to test scenarios.